Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 Italy is a country in Southern Europe.
 The country is located on a peninsula in the Mediterranean Sea.

-Italy is easy to recognize on any world map, as the country is shaped like a high-heeled boot, as you can see on the map above.
-It looks like the boot is kicking a ball, which is the island of Sicily, don’t you think?
+The country is easy to recognize on any world map, as the country is shaped like a high-heeled boot, as you can see on the map above.
+The island of Sicily could be imagined as a ball, so that it looks like the boot is kicking a ball, don’t you think?

-The country is slightly larger in size than the three countries of the UK, the Netherlands and Belgium combined or about as big as the state of Arizona/USA.
+Italy is slightly larger in size than the three countries of the UK, the Netherlands and Belgium combined or about as big as the state of Arizona/ USA.

 Italy has more than 7,600 km/ 4,722 miles of coastline as the peninsula is located for a large part in the Mediterranean sea.

-Italy is popular for its many picturesque ports and sandy beaches.
+Italy is popular for its many picturesque ports, scenic lakes and sandy beaches.

 In the North, the mountain range of the Alps separates Italy from the other European countries France, Switzerland, Austria and Slovenia.